 - Make sure everything you deal with — meat, liquids, equipment — is very cold, as in close to freezing.
 This really matters, not so much for sanitation, although that’s important, but for the final texture of your sausage.
 Warm ingredients won’t bind well.

 - If you don’t have a sausage-grinder and a sausage stuffer, I really don’t recommend you try this recipe.
 But if you must, you can pulse the meat in small batches in a food processor and stuff it through a wide funnel.

 - You will need hog casings for this sausage, although I suppose if you kept kosher and wanted to skip the pork shoulder and use sheep casings, that’d work fine.
-Soak 5-6 lengths of hog casing in warm water for at least 30 minutes before you begin stuffing.
+Soak 5 to 6 lengths of hog casing (about 1o to 15 feet) in warm water for at least 30 minutes before you begin stuffing.